Trigus42/alpine-qbittorrentvpn/README.md

 [[source]](https://www.man7.org/linux/man-pages/man8/wg-quick.8.html)

 ## OpenVPN
 The container will fail to boot if `VPN_ENABLED` is set and there is no valid `FILENAME.ovpn` file present in the `/config/openvpn` directory.
-Drop a `.ovpn` file from your VPN provider into `/config/openvpn` (if necessary with additional files like certificates) and start the container again.
+Drop a `.ovpn` file from your VPN provider into `/config/openvpn` (if necessary with additional files like certificates) and start the container.

 You can either use the environment variables `VPN_USERNAME` and `VPN_PASSWORD` or store your credentials in `openvpn/credentials.conf`.
 Those credentials will be used to create credential files for all VPN configs initially.
 If you manually store your VPN credentials in `openvpn/FILENAME_credentials.conf`, those will be used for the particular VPN config.